This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Tips For Healthy Teeth And Gums In Children

 How to clean your child's teeth:

 - A child younger than 2 years needs to have his teeth brushed twice a day.
 Brush your child's teeth with a children's toothbrush and water.
-Your child's healthcare provider may recommend that you brush his teeth with a small smear of toothpaste with fluoride.
+Your child's healthcare provider may recommend that you brush his or her teeth with a small smear of toothpaste with fluoride.
 Make sure your child spits all of the toothpaste out.
-Before your child's teeth come in, clean his gums and mouth with a soft cloth or infant toothbrush once a day.
+Before your child's teeth come in, clean his or her gums and mouth with a soft cloth or infant toothbrush once a day.

 What you need to know about fluoride:

 Fluoride is a mineral that helps prevent cavities.
 Fluoride is found in some foods and in drinking water in certain areas.
 It is also available in toothpastes, alcohol-free mouth rinses, and fluoride applications at the dentist's office.

 - Children need fluoride starting at the age of 6 months.
 Ask your healthcare provider how much fluoride your child needs.
 Children under the age of 6 years can develop fluorosis if they get too much fluoride.
 Fluorosis is a condition that changes the way your child's teeth look.
 Fluorosis can occur when your child's teeth are forming under his or her gums.